All community projects require at least an academic year commitment.

 Cunningham Children's Home is an Urbana residential treatment facility serving children with severe emotional/behavioral problems.
 Youth are between ages 10 and 17 years.

-Each school year, different community projects are offered.
+Each school year, different community projects may be offered.
 Please consult the class schedule for the most current offerings